 perfcommits introduce performance improvements

-By cutting a new release on every merge to the
+Publishing a new release on every merge to the

-pom.xml, etc.) and leverages public module repositories (npm, maven, etc.) to know when a dependency needs updated.
+pom.xml, etc.) and then leverages public module repositories (npm, maven, etc.) to know when a dependency needs updated.

 The fact that Dependabot's adoption into the GitHub suite of tools is maturing rapidly, its quickly becoming a qualified alternative to tools such as Renovate.
 With its security integrations being baked into the GitHub interface, and enterprise support coming soon, it's definitely worth giving it a shot if you're just getting started with automated dependency management or are still using Renovate.